Brian Whitfield was born in Fort Worth, Texas, raised as a traditional Southern gentleman in the hills and mountains of western North Carolina.

 When asked why he accepted the position of Executive Director of the LifeAfter Project, Inc. charity, Brian’s response was:

-April 1, 2017 marked my one year anniversary being free from the grasps of opioid based pain killers.
+April 1, 2018 marked my two year anniversary being free from the grasps of opioid based pain killers.
 March 31, 2016, I said no more, I committed to quitting and I have to say that it was the hardest, darkest, saddest time of my life.
 To be honest, I am thankful to be alive, pain killers were taking my life away, physically and metaphorically.
 So many others could not fight the demons of addiction and suicidal thoughts that I too faced.
 I pray that with the LifeAfter Project we can help just one person not suffer as I did, as far too many do.
 My goal is simple, I will help others find the help they need in order to see that life is truly beautiful.”

 Brian R. Whitfield, MBA